NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 Prepare to receive check the reddis library see if you have and the key responses otherwise have.
 Then have few parameters gonna expire.
 Something that  always serving same page of clients.
 Loads and have the hello world.

+## Specialized Storage Paradigms
+Massive amounts of the blog store products and the most commons using GCS.
+Microsoft, common and the big tech companies.
+Blog scores are optimized for massive amount of data.
+Neo 4g.
+A dataset.
+How to have the sypher, the interviewers, relationships between these data nodes.
+Interviewed, interviewed and the relationships.
+ Store nativelly on their own.
+Run it to connect the data.

+## Replication And Sharding